-Ask A Health Coach: Did You Ever Doubt that You Would Be a Good Health Coach?
+Ask A Health Coach: Did You Ever Doubt the Health Coach Career Path?

 Absolutely!
 I was dealing with so many of my own demons when I enrolled in the Health Coach Training Program, I had no idea what my health coaching future would hold.
 I just knew it was time to start living again and my hang-ups on food were holding me back in all areas of my life.